-138 Daniel Quiroga-Villamarín, 'Beyond Texts?
+&lt;sup>140 Daniel Quiroga-Villamarín, 'Beyond Texts?
 Towards a Material Turn in the Theory and History of International Law' (2021) 23 Journal of the History of International Law, 466.
 To be sure, there are many ways to understand what a "material history" can or should look like.
 In this sense, see Daniel Quiroga-Villamarín, 'Domains of Objects, Rituals of Truth: Mapping Intersections between International Legal History and the New Materialisms' (2020) 8 International Politics Reviews 129.

-139 While I do not claim that all "humanitarian" organizations are necessarily as partisan as Las Voces, I hope my argument in relation to them sheds light on what Leebaw has called the "politics of impartial activism."
+&lt;sup>141 While I do not claim that all "humanitarian" organizations are necessarily as partisan as Las Voces, I hope my argument in relation to them sheds light on what Leebaw has called the "politics of impartial activism."
 See Bronwyn Leebaw, 'The Politics of Impartial Activism: Humanitarianism and Human Rights' (2007) 5 Perspectives on Politics 223.
 See further Rodogno, 'Certainty, Compassion and the Ingrained Arrogance of Humanitarians', (n 11).
 I thank one of the reviewers for his or her suggestions in relation to this.

-I am inspired here by Anne Orford, International Law and the Politics of History (Cambridge University Press 2021).
-It is important to note that Hoyos always claimed that his initiatives-such as the radio show or the anti-JEP referendum-never had a "political color" (tinte politico).
-See, for instance, Facebook post by Ciudadanos por Colombia, February economy, factional strife, and the distribution of resources.141 For there is more than what meets the eye of the casual observer to "radio Colombia" at the International Red Cross and Red Crescent Museum.
+of kidnapping and their families (as portrayed in the museum exhibition cited above), I have suggested that it responds to a very particular political vision of the Colombian armed conflict, which has important distributive consequences.
+This is not to say that this program is not valuable or important.
+More than questioning the substantive content of the radio show, I am interested in dispelling its claims to neutrality.
+Instead of judging its content, I am interested in exploring its entanglement with questions of political economy, factional strife, and the distribution of resources.
+In there is more than what meets the eye of the casual observer to "radio Colombia" at the International Red Cross and Red Crescent Museum.
 Even in this installation, we hear echoes of the persistence of the far right in Colombia and beyond.
 The exhibition is not a monument to the past but a very concrete intervention in the present-with political implications for the future.
-And, as Walter Benjamin reminded us, "if the enemy wins [...] even the dead will not be safe."142 In Colombia and elsewhere, "this enemy has not ceased to be victorious."143
+And, as Walter Benjamin reminded us, "if the enemy wins [...] even the dead will not be safe."
+In Colombia and elsewhere, "this enemy has not ceased to be victorious."
+In Colombia and elsewhere, "this enemy has not ceased to be victorious."